 There are a bunch of trails that run through Lagazuoi.
 We hiked downhill, from the mountain peak back to our car at the Falzarego Pass.
 It’s a beautiful hike and from the trail you look out to Averau, Nuvolau, the Cinque Torri, Gran Diedro, and Croda da Lago.

-Since this is a short, downhill hike, it’s great for kids (it’s the very first hike we did in the Dolomites).
+Since this is a short, downhill hike, it’s great for kids and new hikers.

 To get here, you will hike past Rifugio Averau, which serves some of the best pasta dishes in the Dolomites.